Join and Support

 • Volunteer at Fort Ross - Volunteering provides a great way to meet new people, fulfill community service hours, and get outside to enjoy our public lands.
 We have many opportunities for all ages and interests.

-Fort Ross Conservancy advocates for the cultural and natural resources of Fort Ross State Historic Park and Salt Point State Park.
-Your membership ensures that FRC’s essential stewardship activities can be continued.
 Fort Ross State Historic Park, located on the pristine coast of western Sonoma County, is a California State Park and is listed as a National Historic Landmark.
+The settlement was established in 1812 by Russians, Alaska Natives, and Native Californians.
 The fort compound today is the destination for hundreds of thousands of visitors each year.
 Salt Point State Park, fifteen minutes north of Fort Ross, offers 6,000 acres of hiking trails, camping facilities, and dramatic coastline to be explored by visitors.

 Our Objectives:

-• Grow our interpretive, volunteer, educational, and event programming,
+• Grow our interpretive, volunteer, educational, environmental and event programming,

-• Increase the historical connections to the land through research, library and archival expansion,
+• Increase the historical connections through research, library and archival expansion,

 • Provide stewardship for the Parks’ 9,500 acres of accessible public lands and historic buildings,